Yoga Forums

 hubert, you can always use a chinesse meditation bench.
 I make mine myself, total cost less then a buck, 2x6 and nails.
 OVer time as I have setteled down on the bench I have made lower and lower ones.
 Now when I am loose I can sit on my heels, when I am tight I still use the bench.

 for me I practice meditation 6 days a week 2x a day and asanas 6 days a week once or twice, I find it helps me to center myself and since I started doing the mediton, I do a breathing practice then a mantra. then settle into meditation.
-That is how I role I plan on doing the meditation continuosly because I desire to not miss the seventh day.
+That is how I role :wink: I plan on doing the meditation continuosly because I desire to not miss the seventh day.

 seeker